Pellucid sensation. I felt completely free. Nothing. ― Rinker Buck, The Oregon Trail: An American Journey

 How do we know we are aligned with our vision?
-The daily Livits give us a way each day to enter into a place of gratitude and joy and that practice has taken us across four continents (so far) with ease.
+The daily Livits we always reference in our Ebook give us a clear way each day to enter into a place of gratitude and joy and that practice has taken us across four continents (so far) with ease.
 The only time we struggle to get where we are going is when we abandon our framework to focus on the finish line – those are the times we lose our way.

 Blaze Your Own Trail

-Blazing ones own path, as we saw time and time again and through the pioneering stories we heard along the Oregon Trail, means that with each step we are profoundly changed by the freedom to choose.
-Once we come into this knowing, the how we once craved becomes limiting.
+Blazing one’s own path, as we saw time and time again and through the pioneering stories we heard along the Oregon Trail, means that with each step we are profoundly changed by the freedom to choose.
+Once we come into this knowing, how we once craved becomes limiting.